 Data: LedBetter; – March 7, 2018.

-Enough with excuses as to why females are underrepresented in the C-Suite.
-It’s past time to take aggressive action to make the workplace a level playing field for everyone.
-Let’s get it done.
+Enough with excuses about why females are underrepresented in the C-Suite.
+It’s past-time to take aggressive action to make the workplace a level playing field for everyone.

 What decisive action will you take to make gender parity in senior leadership a reality?